-This is a second post covering the topic of connection rigidity that was presented at first workshop for WrUT students I had a pleasure to organized with Ola Kociołek from Dlubal Poland.
-Today, we will discuss a FEA method of estimating connection rigidity.
+This is a second post covering the topic of connection rigidity that was presented at the first workshop for WrUT students I had the pleasure to organize with Ola Kociołek from Dlubal Poland.
+Today, we will discuss an FEA method of estimating connection rigidity.

 Main issues with connection rigidity:

-Of course, the above possibilities are just a tip of an iceberg.
-Since we are discussing connection rigidity, rather than connection nonlinearity (which is a much broader topic) things concerning different capacity in positive and negative rotational direction are omitted.
-Also, we won’t discuss here ineffectiveness of connection in any given direction, as well as limit loads etc.
+Of course, the above possibilities are just the tip of the iceberg.
+Since we are discussing connection rigidity, rather than connection nonlinearity (which is a much broader topic) things concerning different capacities in positive and negative rotational direction are omitted.
+Also, we won’t discuss here the ineffectiveness of connection in any given direction, as well as limit loads, etc.

 I could, of course, create a nice model with contacts to get a full curve from one analysis run… but that is time-consuming, and I literally never do it this way for “semi-rigid with slippage” connections.
 It is far easier to estimate the free rotation as we did previously, and then separately calculate the rigidity in a much simpler model.

 So let’s start with the geometry – please note that I have changed some parts of the cantilever beam section into plates (with thicknesses corresponding to web and flanges of the “removed” beam).
-Since connection requires changes in the cross section (top flange is removed along with part of the bottom flange) I can just as well take that into account – this obviously requires shell model.
-The “main” beam is made only with beam elements – but where the stiffener is a shape from rigid elements is made to “mimic” the real cross section Also the connection region is being modeled that way.
+Since connection requires changes in the cross-section (top flange is removed along with part of the bottom flange) I can just as well take that into account – this obviously requires a shell model.
+The “main” beam is made only with beam elements – but where the stiffener is a shape from rigid elements is made to “mimic” the real cross-section Also the connection region is being modeled that way.

 Note that you need to have rigid elements on the edges of surfaces connected to the beam element (cantilever).
 You can, of course, connect a beam to the surfaces without them, but then all the forces and moments will be transferred through the middle of the web (instead of the whole cross-section) and this is of course greatly influence the outcomes as can be seen below: